Sazem/ZombieRunner/readme.md

 - Android

 ### Progress
 18.8.2025: Added basic Zombie to chase the Player.
-DamageArea gives dmg and pushes the player.
-17.8.2025: GameManager Singleton, changed the project build for Android.
-Player run animation works.
+DamageArea gives dmg and pushes the player.␣␣ 17.8.2025: GameManager Singleton, changed the project build for Android.
+Player run animation works.␣␣
-15.8.2025: v.01 Base Unity Project with moveable character, no art or game play yet.
+15.8.2025: v.01 Base Unity Project with moveable character, no art or game play yet.␣␣

 ## Todo (8.2025)
 - Health System